Apply for an Acids and Alkalines Trading License in Dubai

 Setup Costs and Steps at Dubai South Business Hub Free Zone

-Estimated setup costs for an Acids and Alkalines Trading Licence at Dubai South Business Hub Free Zone range from AED 15,000 to AED 30,000.
+Estimated setup costs for an Acids and Alkalines Trading License at Dubai South Business Hub Free Zone range from AED 15,000 to AED 30,000.
 The final figure depends on factors including the visa quota required, the office or facility package selected, and the nature of any additional regulatory approvals needed for chemical trading activities.
-Annual licence renewal fees and ongoing compliance costs should also be factored into financial planning from the outset.
+Annual license renewal fees and ongoing compliance costs should also be factored into financial planning from the outset.

 Key Setup Steps